Language & Culture

 CLAS Standards for Mental/Behavioral Health

-CLAS for Mental/Behavioral Health training tool has been created to help mental/behavioral health providers implement CLAS Standards into their organizations and practices.
+The OHD has also created the CLAS for Mental/Behavioral Health training tool to help mental/behavioral health providers in Utah implement CLAS Standards into their organizations and practices.
 This tool addresses six specific topics:

 Accessing CLAS and other OHD training using UTrain